 An innovator in the field, Grannis suction-cupped a waterproof box to his board, enabling him to change film in the water and stay closer to the action than any other photographer of the time.
 He also covered the emerging surf lifestyle, from “surfer stomps” and hordes of fans at surf contests to board-laden woody station wagons along the Pacific Coast Highway.
 It is in these iconic images that a sport still in its adolescence embodied the free-spirited nature of an era—a time before shortboards and celebrity endorsements, when surfing was at its bronzed best.

-LeRoy Grannis’s initial foray into surfing began at age 14, but it wasn’t until the age of 42 that he picked up a camera and made a career out of it.
-Under doctor’s orders to take up a hobby, Grannis built a darkroom in his garage and began shooting surfers at Hermosa Beach, and "Photo: Grannis" quickly became a hallmark of the California surf scene of the 1960s.
-Grannis is considered one of the most important documentarians of the sport, and was inducted into the Surfing Hall of Fame in 1966.
+LeRoy Grannis began surfing at age 14, but it wasn’t until the age of 42 that he picked up a camera and made a career out of it.
+Under doctor’s orders to take up a hobby, Grannis began shooting surfers at Hermosa Beach, and “Photo: Grannis” quickly became a hallmark of the California surf scene of the 1960s.
+Grannis is considered one of the most important documentarians of the sport and was inducted into the Surfing Hall of Fame in 1966.
 He died on February 3, 2011.

 Over the past decade working as Surfer magazine's globe-roaming editor at large, photojournalist Steve Barilotti has made it his business to document the sport, art, and lore of surfing.
 He has also written for The Perfect Day and books by renowned surf photographers Art Brewer and Ted Grambeau.